Baby Mourning Dove

-He pretty much was a eating and pooping machine for the fist week and that was about it.
+He pretty much was an eating and pooping machine for the first week and that was about it.

-I let him sit on my shoulder often and will wear my bath robe and he nestles perfectly in the V in the front, so that I can walk around outside with him and let him look around.
+I let him sit on my shoulder often and will wear my bathrobe and he nestles perfectly in the V in the front, so that I can walk around outside with him and let him look around.

-He really seems to enjoy that.
-His home in the beginning was a little bowl with paper towels or tissues inside of a bigger bowl that I would fill with water and microwave after every feeding.
+His home, in the beginning, was a little bowl with paper towels or tissues inside of a bigger bowl that I would fill with water and microwave after every feeding.

 He has graduated now to a shoe box filled with paper towels and a water bottle that I nuke for warmth.

 I was in a debate with myself as to whether or not I should keep him.

 Plus they are not in danger of a low population at all and he seems to like me enough.

 When I let him roam around on the table he chases what my hands are doing and he likes to make typing impossible.

 I think he likes me a little bit, LOL.
 So I am leaning towards keeping him at this point.

-I suppose keeping him could be considered selfish but at the same time I am afraid that letting him go would be like a death sentence because he is accustomed to the good life at this point.
+I suppose keeping him could be considered selfish but at the same time, I am afraid that letting him go would be like a death sentence because he is accustomed to the good life at this point.

 Well my BB (baby bird, BB is his street name lol) is doing quite well and getting stronger and prettier every day.

-I may do the whole if you love it set him free, and if they love you they will come back thing, but *sigh* part of me doesn't even want to do that.
-Well wish me luck!
+I may do the whole if you love it set him free, and if they love you they will come back, but *sigh* part of me doesn't even want to do that.